My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Was Jack's real name John?

-What's the story about Spencer, the Widow, and his boy by her?
+What's the story about Spencer, the Widow, and her boy?

 Who in the Wide World of Sports are Ned and Chance (S1/E2)